 I was stuck in a rut, working in a job that I detested.
-It took a car crash to make me realise that life is too short to not take risks.
+It took a car crash to make me realise that life is too short not to take risks.

 I expected to visit Australia for a year, return home and resume my life.
 However, I caught the travel bug and have barely stopped travelling since.

 This was something I didn’t expect to happen, nor did I expect travelling to fundamentally change my perspective on so many things.
 Travelling long-term as opposed to going away for a break opens up your mind in ways I didn’t know were possible.

 Travelling forces you to face realities you were unaware of or uncomfortable with.
 Once you come face-to-face with these realities, you will never look at life the same way again.

 Exposing ourselves to different cultures and new parts of the globe is a great way to broaden our horizons and ensure we don’t become entrenched in dogmatic thinking or wallow in a comfort zone.